raul23/SimulRPi/docs/README_docs.rst

 List of options
 ~~~~~~~~~~~~~~~

-To display the list of options and their descriptions: ``run_examples -h``
+To display the script's list of options and their descriptions:
+``run_examples -h``

    -e       The number of the code example you want to run.
-It is required. (
+It is required.
-            default: None)
+            (default: None)
-   -m       Set the numbering system used to identify the I/O pins on an RPi. (
+   -m       Set the numbering system used to identify the I/O pins on an RPi.
-            default: BCM)
+            (default: BCM)
-   -s       Enable simulation mode, i.e. SimulRPi.GPIO wil be use for
+   -s       Enable simulation mode, i.e. ``SimulRPi.GPIO`` wil be use for
-            simulating RPi.GPIO. (default: False)
+            simulating ``RPi.GPIO``. (default: False)
    -l       The GPIO channels to be used for LEDs.
 If an example only requires
             1 channel, the first channel from the provided list will be used.
             (default: [10, 11, 12])
    -b       The GPIO channel to be used for a push button.
 The default value is
-            channel 20 which is associated with the key *alt_r*. (default: 13)
+            channel 20 which is associated with the keyboard key *alt_r*.
+            (default: 13)
    -t       Total time in seconds LEDs will be blinking. (default: 4)
    -k       The name of the key associated with the button channel.
 The name
             must be one of those recognized by the module *pynput*.
 See the
-            SimulRPi documentation for a list of valid key names:
+            *SimulRPi* documentation for a list of valid key names:
             https://bit.ly/2Pw1OBe.
 Example: *alt*, *cmd_r* (default: *alt_r*)
    --on     Time in seconds the LED will stay turned ON at a time. (default: 1)
    --off    Time in seconds the LED will stay turned OFF at a time. (default: 1)

+..
+   TODO: find if we can put this list of options in a separate file

 How to run the script
 ~~~~~~~~~~~~~~~~~~~~~